superstarlifter/doc/docs/how_to/advanced_transformer_commands.md

 Select the collection from which you wish to append data.

-You have the options of applying a tag to the appended data.
+You have the option of applying a tag to the appended data.
 The tag will appear in an additional column.
 If you do not wish to apply a tag, StarLifter will apply the collection name as a tag.

 <img src="../assets/manipulator_appendcollection.png"  style="width:800px" class="border"></img>